CarlosLunaMota/MedianSort/README.md

 advantage over QuickSort, the algorithm dissapeared from the second edition and fell into an unjustified oblivion.

-This PUBLIC DOMAIN prototipe aims to correct that situation.
+This PUBLIC DOMAIN prototype aims to correct that situation.
 Use this code as you see fit.